Advertiser Disclosure

 Finally, many fintech payment products launch with ambitious features that evolve significantly before reaching consumers — or before shutting down after a short time, like Mesa did.

-Until more concrete details are released — including reward rates, spending categories, and account requirements — it’s difficult to evaluate whether the X debit card would offer meaningful value.
+Until more concrete details are released — including reward rates, spending categories, and account requirements — it’s difficult to evaluate whether the X debit card would offer solid value.

 Advertisement